MartinBanchero/mpxtractor/README.md

 The main function of mpxtractor is to provide a simple method that can process raw data from microplate readers like SpectraMax, FluorStar, and MultiscanGO and apply different methods to it.
-This package generates tidy data frames, this data can be combined with layout files, and then growth rates are calculated and plot over a microplate frame.
+This package generates tidy tibble objects, this data can be combined with layout files, and then growth rates are calculated and plot over a microplate frame.
 This is a critical point in several research lines performing experiments using microplate reader machines mainly due to the time that takes to clean